Markitus/UOC_PG_2022_23/PAC3/README.md

 void EndMode2D(void);                       // Ends 2D mode with custom camera
 ```

-After executing the lesson02, you should see something like this:
+After executing the lesson02, you should see something like this (after some keyboard and mouse events):

 ![Camera2D](images/02_lesson.jpg "Camera 2D")